 - E Exploring and responding

 - D Developing practices and skills

-- · C Creating and making
+- C Creating and making

 - P Presenting and performing

-Unit 1 Unit 2 Appropriation and identity, with a 2-dimensional mixed media approach Wearable art and the 21st century, including a multimodal presentation
+Unit 1 Unit 2

+Appropriation and identity, with a 2-dimensional Wearable art and the 21st century, including a

+mixed media approach multimodal presentation

-A previous study in art will be advantageous.
+A previous study in Art will be advantageous.
+A strong interest in Art is required.